 How to Market Your Practice

 - Build a professional website.
 If you don’t have a website, you need to get one now.
 This is the main way people can find information about your business online, and in our digital world, if you’re not online, you basically don’t exist.
 But having a website isn’t enough.
 It needs to look professional and current, and it needs to be continually updated.
 Did you set up your website five years ago but have since changed your hours of operation?
 Not only does having outdated information affect your reputation with potential customers, but it also hurts your rankings on Google, which will move you lower in search results if they detect bad or conflicting information about your business online (for example, if you list different addresses on your website and your Facebook page).
-There are lots of free or inexpensive tools like Wix or Squarespace, but if you have a little money in the budget, Nina and Eric recommend hiring someone to set up a Wordpress site for you.
+There are lots of free or inexpensive tools like Wix or Squarespace, but if you have a little money in the budget, Nina and Eric recommend hiring someone to set up a WordPress site for you.
 This will ensure a high-quality design and give you the ability to customize without you having to learn how to code.
-Plus, with some quick training, you can learn how to update the Wordpress page yourself if you need to change anything down the line.
+Plus, with some quick training, you can learn how to update the WordPress page yourself if you need to change anything down the line.

 - Know your audience.
 One of the biggest mistakes business owners make is thinking they know who their customer is when they actually don’t.
 If you think your audience is primarily Millennial city dwellers, you’re going to market your services differently than if they were middle-aged parents living in the suburbs.
 Before you spend any time or money on marketing, spend some time getting to know your customers.